opportus/todo-list/CONTRIBUTING.md

 3. Team leader puts the above GitHub issue in the appropriate [Kanban Board](https://github.com/opportus/todo-list/projects).
 4. Team member assigned to the above GitHub issue tags it with the appropriate *Fibonacci: [1|2|3|5|8|13|...]*.
 5. Team member assigned to the above GitHub issue opens a [GitHub pull request](#pull-request).
-6. Team members review the above GitHub pull request (we encourage them to do that for each pull request having as tag *Status: Review* on daily basis).
+6. Team members review the above GitHub pull request.
 7. Team leader merges the above GitHub pull request with the master branch.

 ## Issue